mel-project/docs.earendil.network/en/getting-started/quick-start.md

 `earendil` is the reference implementation of Earendil, running as a background daemon similar to how `tor` runs as Tor's daemon.

-This tutorial will teach you how to install `earendil`, run both a _client_ and a _relay_ node, and create a basic `earendil` config file.
+This tutorial will teach you how to install `earendil`, run both **client** and a **relay** nodes, as well as create a basic `earendil` config file.
+It will give you the background needed to learn about hosting [havens](using-havens.md) and [proxying normal Internet traffic](browsing-web.md).

+## System requirements

+- An up-to-date [Rust](https://www.rust-lang.org/tools/install) installation, with tools like `cargo` and `rustup` in your $PATH.
+Earendil currently has no official binary distribution, so we'll be compiling it from source.
+- For client nodes:
+  - At least 1 GB of free RAM and disk space, to compile the program
+  - Windows 10, macOS, or Linux
+- For relay nodes:
+  - A public IP address to serve clients.
+Generally, you'll find this on cloud servers, VPSes, dedicated servers, etc.
+  - At least 1 GB of free RAM and disk space.
+  - Only Linux is tested, though any platform that runs Rust is likely to work

 ## Install

-First, make sure you have the latest [Rust](https://www.rust-lang.org/tools/install) installed and put in your $PATH.

 In a terminal, install `earendil` by typing: